Woman in the Sky

 Introduction

-Magda Salvesen, met Abstract Expressionist Jon Schueler when she was 26 and he was 54.
+Magda Salvesen met Abstract Expressionist Jon Schueler when she was 26 and he was 54.
 A few months later he wrote a will leaving her the entire body of his work.
 Now in her 80s, Magda has single handedly kept his legacy alive, securing his inclusion in over 70 world renowned collections including The Whitney, The Art Institute of Chicago, and SF MOMA.

 Synopsis

-Reflecting on three decades as Schueler’s partner, and even more as the unlikely guardian of his artistic output – longer than Schueler himself ever spent painting – Salvesen offers an intimate portrait of both a widow and art historian fiercely committed to her late husband’s creative memory.
+Reflecting on three decades as Schueler’s partner, and even more as the unlikely guardian of his artistic output – longer than Schueler himself spent painting – Salvesen offers an intimate portrait of both a widow and art historian fiercely committed to her late husband’s creative memory.
 What emerges is an epic love story writ small across hundreds of canvases and thousands of pieces of archival grade paper.

 Featuring never-before-seen archival footage, intimate interviews with Salvesen, and stunning cinematography of the Scottish landscapes that inspired both artist and guardian, viewers witness the often-invisible work of art preservation – from managing museum relationships to maintaining the artist's vision – as well as glimpsing the power these works have, not just as aesthetic objects, but as relics of a decades-long marriage and partnership.